AU-rich element: Mechanism of ARE-mediated decay

 AREs are recognized by RNA binding proteins such as tristetraprolin (TTP), AUF1, and Hu Antigen R (HuR).
-Although the exact mechanism is not very well understood, recent publications have attempted to propose the action of some of these proteins.
+RNA-binding proteins that bind AREs have been termed ARE-BPs and as of 2019, about 20 ARE-BPs have been identified.
+Although the exact mechanism is not very well understood, recent publications have attempted to propose the action of some of these ARE-BPs.
+One characteristic of many ARE-BPs is that they can shuttle between the nucleus and cytoplasm and exert different functions to control gene expression based on their subcellular location.
 AUF1, also known as hnRNP D, binds AREs through RNA recognition motifs (RRMs).
 AUF1 is also known to interact with the translation initiation factor eIF4G and with poly(A)-binding protein, indicating that AUF1 senses the translational status of mRNA and decays accordingly through the excision of the poly(A) tail.

-TTP's expression is rapidly induced by insulin.
+TTP's (ZFP36's) expression is rapidly induced by insulin.
 Immunoprecipitation experiments have shown that TTP co-precipitates with an exosome, suggesting that it helps recruit exosomes to the mRNA containing AREs.
+TTP appears to promote the processive deadenylation activity of CCR4–NOT on mRNAs containing AREs, with phosphorylation-dependent interactions with cytoplasmic poly(A)-binding protein (PABPC1) potentially enhancing deadenylation and promoting regulated mRNA decay.
 Alternatively, HuR proteins have a stabilizing effect—their binding to AREs increases the half-life of mRNAs.
 Similar to other RNA-binding proteins, this class of proteins contain three RRMs, two of which are specific to ARE elements.
 A likely mechanism for HuR action relies on the idea that these proteins compete with other proteins that normally have a destabilizing effect on mRNAs.
 HuRs are involved in genotoxic response—they accumulate in the cytoplasm in response to UV exposure and stabilize mRNAs that encode proteins involved in DNA repair.

 Disease

 Problems with mRNA stability have been identified in viral genomes, cancer cells, and various diseases.
 Research shows that many of these problems arise because of faulty ARE function.
+Deficiency of the ZFP36 family show that ZFP36 ARE binding proteins are critical regulators of T cell homeostasis and autoimmunity.
 Some of these problems have been listed below: